 For me, my love of cute machines stems entirely from their personalities.
-I love how… untainted they usually are.
-They haven’t been through the horrid experiences of humans (or if they have had similar experiences, they don’t take it as personally as we do) so they tend to see the world in a much brighter light.
+I love how untainted they usually are.
+They haven’t been through the horrid experiences that humans go through (or if they have had similar experiences, they don’t take it as personally as we do) so they tend to see the world in a much brighter light.
 They just seem so genuine.
 And as someone who has battled depression for many years and tends to have trust issues, I feel like a cute machine is what’s missing from my life.

-I can’t deny that I also love how selfless cute machines tend to be.
+I can’t deny that I also love how selfless fictional robots tend to be.
 They are almost always there to help humans in whatever way they can (mainly because they’re programmed to do so) and it’s always tugs at my heart-strings when I read stories or watch movies and see just how far cute machines will go to help those around them.